 This relic was once a popular and convenient way to store and share data between computers.
 I barely understood what they were growing up, and it astounds me to think of the very existence of cloud data sharing and other mass memory storage means.

-Saturation: Major competitors emerged at the beginning of the 21st century.
-The invention of USB cables, external hard disks, CDs and more gave people options to store their data.
+- Saturation: Major competitors emerged at the beginning of the 21st century.
+The invention of USB cables, external hard disks, and CDs gave people options to store their data.

 Not all products need to face the decline stage.
 Companies can extend the product life cycle with new iterations and stay afloat as long as they have several products at various points of the product life cycle.